A Fitness Training Specialist's Guide on Freelance Personal Training: Pros, Cons & How to Succeed

 Complete Flexibility and Independence

+Firstly, there is a lot of flexibility and independence!
 Freelance trainer jobs allow you to structure your day around your lifestyle, whether that means training clients early in the morning or focusing on niche clientele.
-You have the freedom to design your own schedule, choose where you work, and shape your career to fit your lifestyle.
+You have the freedom to design your own schedule, choose where you work, and shape your career to fit your lifestyle!
 While employed trainers must adhere to set hours and gym policies, freelancers have full autonomy over their training style, work environment, and business model.
+It allows you to:

 Higher Earning Potential

-Unlike salaried trainers, freelancers have the freedom to set their rates, charge for specialised services, and maximise income potential.
+Linking back to what I said about flexibility, unlike salaried trainers, freelancers have the freedom to set their rates, charge for specialised services, and maximise income potential.
 Unlike salaried trainers who are often locked into fixed wages, freelancers set their own prices, determine their workload, and maximise their earning potential by offering a range of services.
 The more experience, credibility, and expertise you build, the more you can charge for premium services.
+You can:

 Offer premium services such as online coaching, group training, or corporate wellness programmes.